jalizadeh/ISTQB-CTFL/Readme.md

         - Answered 500 questions (you can find it online) in only 2 days, I was sure that I can read, process, understand and find the correct answer quickly by just reading the question and answers only once.

 On exam set #3, I had only 3 errors which means my score was 92.5%.
 This was a great news for me and made me confident that I'm ready for the exam.
 I could apply my time management techniques and easily review multiple times the questions.

+## Disclaimer:
+This repository are for informational purposes only.
+The creator of this repository makes no representations as to the accuracy or completeness of the information provided.
+The creator of this repository will not be liable for any errors or omissions in the contents, nor for any losses, injuries, or damages arising from the use of the contents provided in this repository.
+It is the responsibility of the user to verify the accuracy and completeness of the contents for any purpose, including but not limited to educational or assessment purposes.